As the sun sets, Byron Bay’s allure doesn’t diminish for tourists or locals.

 Located on the sparkling shores of Byron Bay’s Main Beach, the iconic Beach Hotel is an open, vibrant space that has welcomed locals and visitors for over 25 years.

 Affectionately known as ‘The Beachy’, it offers live entertainment, a lush beer garden and an extensive menu spanning classic and contemporary pub food.
 Patrons can enjoy a drink while watching the Beach Hotel’s very own pizza chef create woodfired delights.
-For a more intimate cocktail experience, head to the recently opened Green Room and enjoy an espresso martini in the venue’s pared-back natural interior with sea green hues and luxe details.
+For a more intimate cocktail experience, head to the Green Room and enjoy an espresso martini in the venue’s pared-back natural interior with sea green hues and luxe details.

 Late at night, the Beach Hotel becomes home to some of the best local and touring acts.
 Be sure to visit the Gig Guide before your next night out and enjoy Byron’s best live music on the beach!